Yifu-Tian/Yifu-Tian/README.md

 # Hi there 👋

 I am now a senior undergraduate student in [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).
-I am expected to receive my B.Eng. in Computer Engineering from The Chinese University of Hong Kong, Shenzhen in 2025.
+I received my B.Eng. in Computer Engineering from The Chinese University of Hong Kong in 2025.

 Previously, I worked as a research assistant at [Shenzhen Institute of Artificial Intelligence and Robotics for Society](https://airs.cuhk.edu.cn/).
 I am also a visiting scholar at [Univeristy of Illinois at Urbana-Champaign](https://illinois.edu/), [Thomas M. Siebel Center for Computer Science](https://grainger.illinois.edu/about/self-guided-tour/thomas-m-siebel-center).

+Currently, I am working in [FAST Lab@Zhejiang University](http://zju-fast.com/) for gap year.

+**I am actively seeking for PhD positions!
+Feel free to reach me if you are interested in me!**

-🙌 Interests: UAV, multi-robot systems, motion planning, and robot learning.
+🙌 Interests: UAV, learning-based planning, motion planning, and diffusion model.

-📫 How to reach me: ift1an@outlook.com
+📫 How to reach me: yifutian@link.cuhk.edu.cn